apache/activemq/THREAT_MODEL.md

   operation their granted `read`/`write`/`admin` entries should forbid.
   *(documented — authorization docs)*
-- Web-console / JMX finding — in-model only if reachable without operator credentials on a surface intended to require them. *(inferred — see §14 Q4)*
+- Web-console / JMX finding — in-model only if reachable without operator credentials on a surface intended to require them. *(confirmed — see §14 Q4)*

 ---